vjda/nexus3-casc-cli/README.md

   greeting.txt: hello world
 ```

 You have to put your configuration in keys ending with a valid YAML file extension (`.yaml` or `.yml`).
-In the above example only `nexus-secrets.yaml` and `nexus.yaml` will be consider.
+In the above example only `nexus-secrets.yaml` and `nexus.yml` will be considered.
 Also, notice that the label `nexus3casc` exists in both manifests.
 You can put the label name (required) and the label value (optional) you want.

 For instance, you can execute it as follows: